MikeyBurkman/eggnog/README.md

 eggnog is a simple, lightweight dependency injection framework for NodeJs
 - Designed for making modular applications easy to write
 - Minimal boilerplate -- Convention over configuration
-- No config files or factories to define anything -- eggnog crawls your project for you
+- No config files or factories to maintain -- eggnog crawls your project for you
 - Dependency injection allow for easier testing
 - No need to require any special dependencies in your files -- eggnog acts more like a spec than a library

 [Link to NPM](https://www.npmjs.com/package/eggnog)

-Current Version: 1.1.0
+Current Version: 1.2.0

 ##### Let's assume this is file structure for our application:
 ```